oracle/docker-images/OracleWebCenterPortal/dockerfiles/README.md

 ## 2.2 Software Requirements

+You must install and configure [Oracle Container Runtime for Docker](https://docs.oracle.com/cd/E52668_01/E87205/html/index.html) on Oracle Linux 7 to run Oracle WebCenter Portal on Docker.

 |       | Version                        | Command to verify version |
 | :---: | :----------------------------: | :-----------------------: |
 | OS    | Oracle Linux 7.3 or higher     | more /etc/oracle-release  |